Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/fungible-tokens/mint-xfer.rst

 .. image:: images/check-before-burn.png
     :width: 100%
-    :alt: dark console screen with result of running the command above
+    :alt: dark console screen with result of running contract invoke

 Create a JSON file for getting burn params like the one below.
 You need the token ID and the amount to be burned.